Beijing Capital Airlines: History

 On 2 April 2010, Beijing Capital Airlines CO., LTD. launched its first service, based at Beijing Capital International Airport.
+On 2 May 2010, Beijing Capital Airlines Co., Ltd was officially established.
 Deer Jet Airlines was divided into two companies on 4 May 2010.
 While the charter operation has kept the Deer Jet branding, scheduled operations using Airbus aircraft were renamed Beijing Capital Airlines.
 Beijing Capital Airlines operates mainly in China including the Hong Kong and Macao special administrative regions and Taiwan, focusing on international air passenger service and cargo transport operations.